nibblesnbits/my-portfolio/conv/book.md

 ---

 They reached a fork where the cobblestones stopped pretending to agree.
 One path curved past the Listening Post, threadbare and humming.
-The other sloped down into something softer—less a street, more a suggestion.
+The other sloped down into something softer.

 Gable paused.